NYUCCL/psiTurk/doc/config/server_parameters.rst

 to execute the psiturk with privileges sufficient to read the keyfile (typically root).
 If you run `psiturk` with `sudo` and if you are using a virtual environment, make sure to execute the full path to the desired psiturk instance in your environment.
-See `launch-sudo-psiturk in this gist`_ for an example.

 If you want to do this, you are responsible for obtaining your own cert and key.
 It is not necessary to run the